Frequently asked commercial debt recovery questions

 Our approach to debt recovery begins with a thorough understanding of your business.
 Before initial instruction we would meet with you to look at your current credit control process and discuss how we could follow on from that with various types of pre legal activities.
 We send letters and emails and also make calls, the content of the letters would be written specifically for your debts.
 We can also discuss if you wish for court action to form part of your process and the associated costs with that.
-To discuss your debt recovery requirements please contact Peter Littlefair on 01332 226486 who would be happy to assist you.

-We specialist in business-to-business debt recovery and know the methods that work best in achieving great realisations for our clients.
+We specialise in business-to-business debt recovery and know the methods that work best in achieving great realisations for our clients.
 We process debts for customers that also include current clients where they wish to retain their working relationship.
 Our processes and style of collection is sensitive to our clients’ brands to ensure that brand protection is always at the forefront of our minds.
 Collecting debts from businesses does not just include large PLCs, PTDs and LLPs, we also deal with the other end of the business spectrum and the sole traders who can often make up a fair proportion of a client’s customer base.
 As business debt recovery is our specialism we do not collect debts from consumers.

 Should you have a contract in place with the debtor, there may be a clause which stipulates the rate of interest you could charge should there be any late payments.
 Interest can be charged at this rate from the date the invoice(s) fall due for payment.
 If you do not have a contract in place which stipules a rate of interest, then the following rates would apply:

-For business to business debt- Interest can be charged at the rate of 8% per annum above the Bank of England Base rate, in accordance with the Late Payment of Commercial Debts (Interest) Act 1998.
+For business to business debt- interest can be charged at the rate of 8% per annum above the Bank of England Base rate, in accordance with the Late Payment of Commercial Debts (Interest) Act 1998.
 Interest can be charged from the date the invoice(s) fall due for payment.

 Pursuant to the Late Payment of Commercial Debts (Interest) Act 1998 you are able to charge late payment on each invoice that is overdue.
 There is a sliding scale stating how much you are able to charge based on the value of the invoice: